mongolab/dex/README.md

 ### Other useful options

--t/--timeout - Useful to truncate a Dex operation after a number of minutes.
+-t/--timeout - Logfile (-f) mode only.
+Useful to truncate a Dex operation after a number of minutes.
 If your database is generating extraordinarily large logfiles, you may only need to dex for 1-3 minutes to obtain usable information.

 --nocheck - Don't check existing indexes in the database.
 This means Dex will recommend indexes for all queries, even indexed ones.

 ### Help Contents